 Well Street Hall offers a safe social environment and a great way to make new friends.
 It's ideal for first year undergraduate students.
-For further information on how we are adapting our buildings and procedures due to the Coronavirus, please visit this link.

 Well Street Hall has 132 single-study bedrooms situated across 3 floors (please note, there are no lifts).
 In your room you will have your own mini-fridge, washbasin plus, of course, broadband and wifi.

 Your room is centrally heated and fully furnished with plenty of electrical sockets.
 You will need to provide your own bedding.
 Bedrooms are cleaned fortnightly.

 Your kitchen is equipped with all the things you would expect such as cookers, microwaves, fridges and freezers.
 You will have your own lockable food cupboard.

 You will need to bring your own pots and pans, along with crockery and cutlery.
 Your kitchens will be cleaned daily but of course we would like you to help our hardworking cleaning staff by cleaning up after yourself.

 The showers and toilets are shared but very private and cleaned daily.

 You will have a large communal area with wifi consisting of study/studio space as well as a TV room.

 There are a limited number of parking spaces available for residents.